Marine facilities - Policy and guidance

 - In the first instance you are strongly advised to contact the programme manager at National Marine Facilities (see details below) at NOC, Southampton to discuss your mooring equipment requirements.

-- The Principal Scientist is then required to complete the Moorings Risk Assessment form (see above), and this must be emailed to the Marine Planning Support at NERC Marine Planning, Swindon so that the risk assessment process can be initiated.
+- The Chief Scientist is then required to complete the Moorings Risk Assessment form (see above), and this must be emailed to the Marine Planning Support at NERC Marine Planning, Swindon so that the risk assessment process can be initiated.
 The deadline for receipt of the Moorings Risk Assessment form is two months prior to the closing date of the discovery science grants round, or the research programme closing date.

 - The level of risk will initially be assessed by National Marine Facilities - if the risk is considered to be greater than a 'low' level, the application will be sent for review by experts in the scientific community - the NERC Expert Scientific Moorings Assessment Group.